Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 Oct 2025

-Stockholm Court of Appeal upholds the SEK 12M fine.
+Administrative Court of Appeal in Stockholm upholds the SEK 12M fine.
 The precedent is now case law.

 The timing is remarkable.
 IMY published the fines on July 3, 2023.
 The European Commission adopted the EU-US Data Privacy Framework on July 10, 2023.
 Ten days later.
+In other words, the fix arrived 10 days too late.
 The DPF had no retroactive effect.
 The fines stood.
-And in October 2025, the Stockholm Court of Appeal confirmed every krona, while acknowledging the DPF has since changed the legal landscape for future transfers.
+And in October 2025, the Administrative Court of Appeal in Stockholm confirmed every krona, while acknowledging the DPF has since changed the legal landscape for future transfers.

 Tele2 had already stopped using Google Analytics voluntarily before the decision.
 They were still fined for the period of violation.
-Stopping early does not erase past non-compliance.
+Stopping early doesn't erase past non-compliance.

 Beyond Google Analytics: Meta Pixel and dark patterns

-The GA fines were not an isolated event.
+The GA fines weren't an isolated event.
 IMY has been systematically targeting tracking tools.

 In August 2024, IMY fined two Swedish pharmacy chains for Meta Pixel data transfers.
 Apoteket AB received SEK 37 million.
 Apohem AB received SEK 8 million.
+That means SEK 45 million for two pharmacies.
 The Meta Pixel had been sending customers' medication purchases, STI testing kit orders, and health-condition-related browsing to Meta.
 Up to 930,000 people affected at Apoteket alone.
 IMY's legal advisor Shirin Daneshgari Nejad stated: "The companies were obligated to take appropriate measures to safeguard the data from, for example, being shared with unauthorized parties."

 Avanza Bank was fined SEK 15 million in June 2024 for accidentally activating Meta Pixel features that transmitted customers' securities holdings, loan amounts, and account numbers to Meta.
 Up to 1 million customers affected over 18 months.

-Then in April 2025, IMY reprimanded three companies for dark pattern cookie banners: ATG (green accept button, grey refuse link), Aller Media (pre-checked boxes, multi-step rejection), and Warner Music Sweden (misleading claim that "functionality may be impaired" if cookies rejected).
+Then in April 2025, IMY reprimanded three companies over their cookie practices: ATG (a prominent green accept button next to a grey, buried reject link), Aller Media (processing personal data on the basis of legitimate interest without documenting the interest or a balancing test), and Warner Music Sweden (failing to give clear information about the right to withdraw consent).
 IMY's legal counsel Michaela Prieto Ceric stated: "A cookie banner must provide clear information to the visitor and it should be equally easy to give consent as to later withdraw it."

 The pattern